AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. Python.rst

       rclpy.spin(minimal_publisher)

-      # Destroy the node explicitly
-      # (optional - otherwise it will be done automatically
-      # when the garbage collector destroys the node object)
       minimal_publisher.destroy_node()
       rclpy.shutdown()

 2. Subscriber, python.
 Adding dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As the libraries to use in this program are exactly the same as in the publisher node, then no new dependency should be added.
-If, for some reason, it were going to use a new library in the subscriber node, then that library should be added as a dependecy in the ``py_pubsub/package.xml`` file.
+If, for some reason, it were going to be used a new library in the subscriber node, then that library should be added as a dependecy in the ``py_pubsub/package.xml`` file.

 3. Subscriber, python.
 Adding an entry point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~